thehyve/delphyne/docs/transformations.rst

             )
             yield omop_record

-In the wrapper these can be executed like this:
+In the wrapper these two transformations can be called like this:

 .. code-block:: python